MonoMod/MonoMod/README.md

 }
 ```

-*Note:* This can be easily bypassed by modifying MonoMod.
-It also doesn't detect changes made using other tools like dnSpy.
+*Note:* This can be easily bypassed.
+More importantly, it doesn't detect changes made using other tools like dnSpy.
 If you're a gamedev worried about cheating: Please don't fight against the modding community.
 Cheaters will find another way to cheat, and modders love to work together with gamedevs.